LLNL/Umpire/docs/sphinx/advanced_configuration.rst

 These arguments are explained in more detail below:

 * ``ENABLE_CUDA``
   This option enables support for GPUs.
-If CHAI is built without CUDA support, then only the ``CPU`` execution space is available for use.
+If Umpire is built without CUDA support, then only the ``HOST`` allocator is available for use.

+* ``ENABLE_STATISTICS``
+  This option enables collection of memory statistics.
+If Umpire is built with this option, the Conduit library will also be built.

 * ``ENABLE_TESTING``
   This option controls whether or not test executables will be built.